 How Big do Grouper Grow

+The question is often asked how big do groupers get?
 The gag grouper can grow very large.
 They do not grow as big as the giant grouper called a goliath grouper but still manage to exceed fifty pounds.
 Gag grouper can be landed inshore weighing two to three pounds.
-Most offshore fish are between twenty and thirty pounds.
+Most offshore grouper South Carolina are between twenty and thirty pounds.

 How do You Catch Grouper

-Gag grouper can be caught in a multitude of ways.
+You can catch Carolina grouper in a multitude of ways.
 The first of which is bottom fishing.
 Drop lead heavy enough to the bottom on stout rods and reels with 50 to 80-pound line.
 Grouper spend most of their time around reefs and bottom structure like wrecks.
 Once a gag is hooked reel fast to move them away from getting hung up in holes and sharp debris.
 Some of the most popular baits include live baitfish, whole dead baitfish, or cut baitfish.

-Another way to catch grouper is by trolling.
+Another effective way to go gag grouper fishing is by trolling.
 Deep diving lures trolled around bottom structure can be very effective.
 The bite will be powerful but don’t mistake it for snagging wrecks and reefs, which can be expected.

 Are Grouper Good to Eat